 Sweet samplings ideal for the non-traditionalists.

 Doberge King Cake — The New Orleans-style layer cake from Debbie Does Doberge dons a special king cake update during the season.
-Get it at Toups Meatery, and savor every layer.
+Order online here and pick it up from Bakery Bar.
+1179 Annunciation St.

 King Cake Cannoli — Arabella Casa Di Pasta in the Marigny adds new textures to king cake flavors with its crisp on the outside and custard-y on the inside cannoli.
 No baby, but an elegant dusting of purple, green, and gold sugar will do just fine.
 2258 St Claude Ave.